jameshegarty/rigel/README.md

     modules.SSR( A:Type, T:Uint, xmin:Int <= 0, ymin:Int <= 0 )
     fields: {..., kind="SSR", type=A, T=T, xmin=xmin, ymin=ymin }

 *SSR* implements a stencil shift register.
-The stencil shift register converts a stream of columns of lines into a stream of stencils.
-If *T*>1, this returns multiple stencils per firing coalesced into one large stencil, because the sub-stencil share values.
-This can be broken into multiple stencils using *unpackStencil*.
+The stencil shift register converts a stream of columns of lines (1D stencil) into a stream of 2D stencils.
+The resulting stencil size is `(-xmin+1)x(-ymin+1)`.
+If *T*>1, this module returns multiple stencils per firing coalesced into one large stencil, because neighboring stencils share values.
+This can then be broken into multiple stencils using *unpackStencil*.

 ### stencilLinebuffer* ###
     type: A[T]->A[T-xmin,-ymin+1]
     examplescommon.stencilLinebuffer( A:Type, width:Uint, height:Uint, T:Uint, xmin:Int <= 0, xmax:Int = 0, ymin:Int <= 0, ymax: Int = 0)

 *stencilLinebuffer* is a fusion of a *linebuffer* and a *SSR* for convenience.
+It takes in a stream of pixels (running a `T` pixels per cycle), and turns it into a stream of stencils of size `(-xmin+1)x(-ymin+1)`.

-Currently xmax/ymax must always be 0, which means that the stencil always reads values from the past that are available (as explained in Darkroom 2014).
-TODO: for extra programmer convenience, implement the scheduling algorithm from Darkroom 2014 to allow the user to write pipelines that read values with xmax/ymax>0.
+Currently `xmax` and `ymax` must always be 0, and `xmin` and `ymin` must be <=0, which means that the stencil always reads valid values from the past (as explained in Darkroom 2014).
+TODO: for extra programmer convenience, implement the scheduling algorithm from Darkroom 2014 to allow the user to write pipelines that read values with coordinates >0.

 ### SSRPartial ###
     type: if fullOutput==false (the defualt) then A[1,-ymin+1]->A[(-xmin+1)*T,-ymin+1], else A[1,-ymin+1]->A[-xmin+1,-ymin+1]